Electromagnetic Signals of Inelastic Dark Matter Scattering: Introduction

 \section{Introduction}

-Over the past two decades, the model space of WIMP-like dark matter (DM) has expanded dramatically.
-While canonical WIMPs with TeV-scale masses remain an attractive class of models, great attention has turned to sectors with a broader range of interactions and lighter states.
-The cosmological evolution and experimental signatures often differ significantly from traditional WIMP scenarios.

-One such difference is the presence of inelastic scattering.
-The existence of an excited state $\xs$ of the $\x$ DM particle can dramatically alter the energy spectrum in direct detection experiments through endothermic \cite{TuckerSmith:2001hy} or exothermic scattering processes from long-lived states \cite{Finkbeiner:2009mi,Batell:2009vb,Lang:2010cd,Graham:2010ca}.
-In particular, the introduction of a new scale, $\delta = m_\chis-m_\chi$ changes the kinematics of processes at or below the mass splitting scale.
-Decays of the excited state can have profound implications for direct \cite{Finkbeiner:2009ug,Chang:2010en,Feldstein:2010su}, indirect, and accelerator signals~\cite{Morrissey:2014yma,Izaguirre:2015zva,Izaguirre:2017bqb,Berlin:2018jbm,Izaguirre:2015yja}.

-Another important change has been the introduction of new, light mediators between the dark sector and the Standard Model (SM) \cite{Alexander:2016aln}.
-In models with dark photons, in particular, very light ($\sim \text{MeV}$) thermal DM is allowed.
+Over the past two decades, the model space of WIMP-like dark matter (DM) has broadened to include new states and interactions.
+In particular, the introduction of new, light mediators---such as the dark photon---between the dark sector and the Standard Model (SM) has opened the parameter space of light thermal DM \cite{Alexander:2016aln}.

-These two modifications are connected.
 Light Dirac fermion DM is in severe conflict with measurements of the CMB if it can annihilate at the time of recombination \cite{Padmanabhan:2005es,Slatyer:2009yq,Madhavacheril:2013cna}.
-However, a pseudo-Dirac fermion escapes the CMB constraints if only the ground state $\chi$ has a significant abundance.
-Thus, a broad class of light DM models necessarily introduces both of these components.
+However, a pseudo-Dirac fermion avoids the CMB constraints if only the ground state has a significant abundance.
+Thus, a broad class of viable light DM models necessarily is described by DM with a ground and an excited state, and a light dark photon mediator to the SM \cite{Alexander:2016aln}.

-If the splitting is present, the elastic scattering process is highly suppressed in light DM models with dark photon mediators.
+The existence of an excited state $\xs$ of the DM particle $\x$ can dramatically alter the energy spectrum in direct detection experiments through endothermic \cite{TuckerSmith:2001hy} or exothermic scattering of long-lived states \cite{Finkbeiner:2009mi,Batell:2009vb,Lang:2010cd,Graham:2010ca}.
+Decays of the excited state have important implications for direct \cite{Finkbeiner:2009ug,Chang:2010en,Feldstein:2010su}, indirect, and accelerator signals~\cite{Morrissey:2014yma,Izaguirre:2015zva,Izaguirre:2017bqb,Berlin:2018jbm,Izaguirre:2015yja}.
+If the splitting is present, elastic scattering is highly suppressed in light DM models with dark photon mediators.
 As a consequence, understanding the possible presence of these excited states and their signals is imperative.